-b. complete all applicable pre-service and orientation to child care trainings;
+- b. complete an-all applicable pre-service and orientation to child care trainings; c. agree to and complete annual trainings; - d.\satisfy all applicable health and safety requirements;

-- c. agree to and complete annual trainings; - d. satisfy all applicable health and safety requirements; - e. agree to annual monitoring visits from EEC; and - f. sign an agreement to provide subsidized child care.
+e. agree to annual monitoring visits from EEC; and

+f. sign an agreement to provide subsidized child care services.

-3. Relative informal child care providers and informal child care providers providing care in the child's own home may not care for more than six children younger than 13 years old.
+3. Relative caregiversinformal child care providers and caregiversinformal child care providers providing care in the child's own home may not care for more than six children younger than 13 years old.

-10.09: Reimbursement
+÷10.09: Reimbursement